kevinros/contextAndConnections/src/README.md

 Scrape URLs: ```python3 scrape_urls.py --min_length 2 --data_path ../data_2017-09/```

 This will create
-1. A collection of scraped webpage text in the ```webpages``` directory (created in setup.sh).
+1. A collection of scraped webpage text in the ```webpages``` directory (created in setup.txt).
 Each webpage will have a unique file name and be formatted as a json (matching the expected input for pyserini)
 2. ```url_file_map.pkl``` A dictionary that maps a URL to ```{'filename': name of file in webpages, 'chains': list of comment chains ending with that url, 'status': whether or not the page was successfully scraped, 'split': train, val, or test}```

 Finally, we can build our queries and relevance score file: ```python3 build_queries.py --data_path ../data_2017-09/ --out ../data_2017-09/queries/```

 This will create
-1. A train/dev/test tsv split of plaintext comment chains in the ```queries``` directory (created in setup.sh).
+1. A train/dev/test tsv split of plaintext comment chains in the ```queries``` directory (created in setup.txt).
 Each comment will be separated by a <C> tag.
 2. ```relevance_scores.txt``` in the ```queries``` directory.
 Each line maps a query id to a relevant webpage filename.